 We created Excy (short for Exercise Cycling) because we believe quality exercise is medicine for a higher quality of life and to help reduce the risk of injury and fight preventable diseases.
-Only 20 percent of Americans get the recommended 150 minutes of strength and cardiovascular physical activity per week, more than half of all baby boomers report doing no exercise whatsoever, and 80.2 million Americans over age 6 are entirely inactive.
-In addition, only 35 percent of physical therapy patients fully adhere to their course of care even thought there’s so much research showing that physical therapy works.
+Only 20 percent of Americans get the recommended 150 minutes of strength and cardiovascular physical activity per week.
+More than half of all baby boomers report doing no exercise whatsoever.
+And, 80.2 million Americans over age 6 are entirely inactive.
+In addition, only 35 percent of physical therapy patients fully adhere to their course of care even though there’s so much research showing that physical therapy works.

 Neither of us are fitness gurus, but we both highly value our health, quality of life, relationships, and being strong.
-We posses no secret formula for a healthy lifestyle, no quick fitness fix to shed pounds, and we’ll make it very clear that we aren’t the ones who finally created a home exercise device that allows you to do nothing to get healthy.
+We possess no secret formula for a healthy lifestyle and no quick fitness fix to shed pounds.
+We’ll make it very clear…we aren’t the ones who finally created a home exercise device that allows you to do nothing to get healthy.
 We’re simply average people with busy lives looking for a way to keep healthy as we face the inevitable physical and mental challenges of getting older.

 Life is too short…Crank on!

 —Michele Mehl and Mike Rector

 Excy is a product of my own personal fitness woes over a 20-year career working with disruptive technology technology startups.
 A busy work schedule and family history of heart disease got me thinking about a better, more convenient way to exercise for a healthier quality of life.
 I recruited Mike to begin prototyping a portable stationary exercise bike, one that promoted the same quality of exercises offered at a gym or a spin class, but portable enough to use anywhere.